• Skip to main content

 The idea to add a coil-tapping feature comes as a great surprise, because you don’t often see this feature at this price point, especially with Les Paul style guitars.

-There are a few additional features we would like to see on a metal-oriented guitar, including something like a floating tremolo bridge, but they aren’t vital and can’t be expected at this price.
-We can’t really complain when we look at the amazing qualities and features this electric guitar does have.
+There are a few additional features you might like to see on a metal-oriented guitar, including something like a floating tremolo bridge.
+But they aren’t vital and can’t be expected at this price.
+And as a beginner, I specifically didn’t want a floating bridge.

 ESP LTD Eclipse EC-256 full view

+Aside from the pickups, I was very excited and surprised by the overall feel and ergonomic features.
 While it’s true to some extent that you can “rule the world” with a Les Paul, the design is a little outdated in terms of ergonomic features.
-An exceedingly simple modification to that classic design, like the indent on the backside of the cutout, makes a world of difference.

 The best way to sum up the Eclipse is this: if you love the look and feel of Les Pauls, but prefer the playability of the Super-Strat kind of guitars, then this might be the instrument for you.